tzutalin/ImageNet_Utils/README.md

 `$ ./labelcreator.py --size_of_train 1200 --size_of_val 300 --size_of_test 300`

 ### Usage - Crop the image by annotation XML:
-Search the specificed image according to its boudingbox's xml.
+Search the specified image according to its boudingbox's xml, so-called annotation file.
 If found, it will crop and save as ./boundingbox/*.JPEG

-`$ ./bbox_helper.py --bxmlpath n00007846/Annotation/n00007846/n00007846_23985.xml --save_boundingbox`
+`$ ./bbox_helper.py --save_boundingbox --bxmlpath n00007846/Annotation/n00007846/n00007846_23985.xml `

 Output: